LexouDuck/42/10-roger-skyline-1/README.md

 findtime = 30
 bantime = 6000
 ```
+(replace `[port_ssh]` with the SSH port you chose)

-You must next create the http DOS attack log file that is referenced from the `jail.local` file:
+You must next create the HTTP DoS attack log file that is referenced from the `jail.local` file:
 ```sh
 user@roger:> sudo touch /var/log/http_dos.log
 user@roger:> sudo chmod 644 /var/log/http_dos.log
 ```

-Then, we need to create two files (`http-get-dos.conf` and `http-post-dos.conf`) to configure fail2ban properly:
+Then, we need to create two files (`http-get-dos.conf` and `http-post-dos.conf`) to configure fail2ban properly.
+These files hold a regex pattern to match HTTP requests:
 - `/etc/fail2ban/filter.d/http-get-dos.conf`
 ```sh
 [Definition]